 To watch the presentation video: click here.

 Capgemini is a global leader in consulting, digital transformation, technology, and engineering services.
 The Group is at the forefront of innovation to address the entire breadth of clients’ opportunities in the evolving world of cloud, digital and platforms.
-Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services
+Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organisations to realise their business ambitions through an array of services

 from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
 It is a multicultural company of 270,000 team members in nearly 50 countries.
 With Altran, the Group reported 2019 combined global revenues of €17 billion.